 This article attempts to answer the following questions:

-What are the advantages of the new standard TM-30-15 and how the two new indices, which are called fidelity index (Rf) and Gamut Index (Rg), can be calculated for a light source?
+What are the advantages of the new method proposed by the IES (Illumination Engineering Society) called TM-30-15 and how the two new indices, which are called fidelity index (Rf) and Gamut Index (Rg), can be calculated for a light source?

 a) The Chromaticity diagrams CIE1931 and CIE1976 show Chromaticity of an illuminating source which is an objective specification of the quality of colour regardless of its illuminance.
 The chromaticity of the illuminant is specified by a point which has two coordinates on this plot (x,y for CIE1931 and u’,v’ for CIE1976) and describes the coordinates of a Spectral Power Distribution (SPD).
 Blackbody radiators fall on a curve on this diagram characterized by their colour temperature.
 Other light sources are characterized by their Correlated Colour Temperature (CCT) and the distance from the Planckian locus, Duv.
 Figures below show these chromaticity diagrams.

 The international Commission on Illumination (CIE) defines Colour Rendering as the effect of an illuminant on the colour appearance of objects by conscious or subconscious comparison with their colour appearance under a reference illuminant.
 To quantify this comparison, the CIE standard has 8 samples of different reflectivity called Test Colour Samples (TCS) which are illuminated both by the reference source and the test source.
 The reference source is usually a blackbody for colour temperatures below 5000 K. The average Colour Rendering Index (CRI) or Ra is then calculated as follows:

 After finding the Chromaticity of the illuminant on the CIE diagram, its colour temperature is determined by finding the closest point to the Planckian locus.